Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

 All information provided in columns is read-only.

 - [Checkbox]
-Mark this check to select an address to be edited or deleted.
+Mark this checkbox to select an address to be edited or deleted.
+The *Edit* section is displayed.

-  > [Info] The *Add* section becomes the *Edit* section.
-The address details are displayed in the entry fields.
-Any necessary changes can be made and saved clicking the [SAVE] button.

 - *Addr. no.*
 This column displays the number given to every additional address.
 The base address is marked as **STD** (standard).